On the coherence conjecture of Pappas and Rapoport: Proofs II: the nearby cycles

-(ii) If $\calF\in \on{D}_{K^Y}(\Fl^Y)$, then there is a canonical isomorphism $c_{\calF}:\calF\star\calZ_\mu\cong\calZ_\mu\star\calF$. \end{thm} \begin{rmk} (i) In the case when $G=H$ is a split group, this theorem is proved by Gaitsgory (cf. \cite{G})\footnote{In fact, Part (ii) of the theorem was proved in \cite{G} under the assumption that $\calF$ is perverse.
-I am not sure whether the argument applies to the case $\calF$ being a complex.}.
-The general case proved below follows his line.
+(ii) In the case when $G=H$ is a split group, this theorem is proved by Gaitsgory (cf. \cite{G})\footnote{In fact, Part (ii) of the theorem was proved in \cite{G} under the assumption that $\calF$ is perverse.
+I am not sure whether the argument applies to the case that $\calF$ is an arbitrary object in $D_{K^Y}(\Fl^Y)$.}.
+The general case proved below follows his line of argument.
 Still, we take the opportunity to spell out all the details for the following reasons.
-First, the family $\wGr_\calG$ we used here is in fact different from Gaitsgory's family which has no obvious generalization to the ramified groups.
-On the other hand, this theorem for ramified groups will be used in the future to establish the geometrical Satake correspondence for ramified groups.
-Secondly, the usage of the non-constant group schemes allows us to simplify the arguments of Gaitsgory's.
-Namely, we can treat (i) and (ii) in Proposition \ref{Gait} below equally.
-And this argument will be generalized to mixed characteristic situation in \cite{PZ}.
-However, in the original arguments of Gaitsgory, the proof of (i) of Proposition \ref{Gait} is considerably harder than the proof of (ii).
+First, the family $\wGr_\calG$ we use here is in fact different from Gaitsgory's family which has no obvious generalization to the ramified groups.
+On the other hand, this theorem for ramified groups is used in \cite{Z2} to establish the geometric Satake correspondence for ramified groups.
+Second, the use of the non-constant group schemes allows us to simplify Gaitsgory's argument.
+Namely, we can treat (i) and (ii) in Proposition \ref{Gait} below equal.
+This argument is generalized to a mixed characteristic situation in \cite{PZ}.
+However, in \cite{G}, the proof of part (i) of Proposition \ref{Gait} is considerably harder than the proof of part (ii).

-(ii) To simplify the notation, in the proof we only consider $Y=C$ being an alcove.
-In this case, we denote $B=K^C$ to be the Iwahori subgroup of $LG$, and denote $\Fl=\Fl^C$.
-However, the proof (with the only change by replacing $B$ by $K^Y$ and $\Fl$ by $\Fl^Y$) is valid in \emph{any} parahoric case. \end{rmk}
+(iii) To simplify the notation, in the proof we only consider $Y=\mathbf{a}$ being an alcove.
+In this case, we denote by $I=K^{\mathbf{a}}$ the corresponding Iwahori subgroup of $LG$, and denote $\Fl=\Fl^{\mathbf{a}}$.
+However, the proof (with the only change by replacing $I$ by $K^Y$ and $\Fl$ by $\Fl^Y$) is valid in \emph{any} parahoric case. \end{rmk}

-\quash{(ii)The isomorphism $c_\calF$ in the above theorem satisfies the following property: for $\calF_1,\calF_2\in D_B(\Fl)$, the following hexagon commutes.
+\quash{(ii)The isomorphism $c_\calF$ in the above theorem satisfies the following property: for $\calF_1,\calF_2\in D_I(\Fl)$, the following hexagon commutes.

 For a proof of this fact when $G=H$, see ???.
 The general case is the same.
 The means that we have a constructed a central functor (\bf See Bezrukavnikov \rm) }

 \begin{proof}Recall the Beilinson-Drinfeld Grassmannian $\Gr_{\calG}^{BD}$ as introduced in \eqref{BD Grass}.
 We have